-Nicola Murphy AA Dipl trained at the Architectural Association in London, graduating in 1989.
+Nicola Murphy PhD, AA Dipl studied at the Architectural Association in London, graduating in 1989.
 She worked for OMA on Checkpoint Charlie in Berlin, for Sauerbruch Hutton on the GSW tower in Berlin, for Stefano de Martino on Chiat Day’s London offices and for Swanke Hayden Connell on Deutsche Bank’s London head quarters before establishing BMA with Nicholas Boyarsky.